Maxwell-Yo-Lin/Music-Classifier/README.md

 ## Predicting Song Genres ##

 Once the learner is given adequate training data, it can attempt to interpolate the genre of a song.
 To do this, place all .wav files in a directory titled "predictions".
 You can now run the program from classifier.py.
-Here i have provided a few samples of songs to predict.
+Here I have provided a few samples of songs to predict.

 Once all of the input songs are classified, it will create a text file titled "predictions.txt" with the names of the files and their predicted genres.